 1. Carefully choose a costume.

 We know seeing your sweetie dolled up as a butterfly or Batman is kind of the point.
 Understand, though, that dressing up isn’t quite as exciting for some dogs as it is for their parents.
 “If your pet shows any sign of distress when trying on a Halloween dog costume, don’t make him wear it,” urges Levine.
-In that case, your dog (or cat!) will be much better off donning a simple bandana, sparkly collar or other single accessory, like the Rubie’s Costume Company Rainbow Hat, Rubie’s Costume Company Dog and Cat Sombrero, California Costume’s Lion Mane or Rubie’s Costume Company Princess Leia Buns.
-Trust us: she’ll be just as adorable whether or not she’s wearing a full-on costume!
+In that case, your dog (or cat!) will be much better off donning a simple bandana, sparkly collar or other single accessory, like the Rubie’s Costume Company Rainbow Hat, California Costume’s Lion Mane or Rubie’s Costume Company Princess Leia Buns.
+Trust us: they’ll be just as adorable whether or not they’re wearing a full-on costume!

 If you’re one of the lucky ones whose pooch likes getting all decked out and being the center of attention, make sure he is able to move, see and hear normally.
 “Even the sweetest of pets can get snappy when he can’t see,” reminds Levine.